 It’s the Deep South’s Oldest Rivalry, dating back to 1892 and amounting over 110 total games -- and as of this writing, the series was dead tied.
 The Auburn chant “WAR EAGLE” is said to have come from the first time this game was played, a 10-0 Auburn win in Atlanta.
 In the 1996 contest, Georgia’s mascot, a live Bulldog, lunged and tried to bite an Auburn WR.
 Even the animals know the other team isn’t welcome.

-Auburn in the BCS National Championship, Bowl Games, and SEC Championship
+Auburn in the College Football Playoff, Bowl Games, and SEC Championship

-Playing in 37 NCAA Bowl games and including the BCS National Title game in 2010, which they won, Auburn is certainly in the discussion of College Football royalty.
+Playing in 37 NCAA Bowl games and including the National Title game in 2010, which they won, Auburn is certainly in the discussion of College Football royalty.
 Winners of seven SEC Championships the Auburn Tigers have demonstrated their ability to win the “big games” throughout history.
-TicketCity offers tickets to all college football bowl games and the SEC Championship Game.
+TicketCity offers tickets to all college football bowl games, College Football Playoff games and the SEC Championship Game.

 Auburn Tigers Event Guide